Summary

 requires no set-up and saves carbon by automatically turning down the set-point

-years, vice-chair of a school governing board and vice-chair of an inventors’
+including in payment services, vice-chair of a school governing board

-club.
-Other than starting companies, I have worked in tech journalism,
+Other than founding companies, I have worked in tech journalism, defence,

 OpenTRV/Vestemi/Caredall

-Founder, project leader and OpenTRV open source project and CTO with the initial goal of cheaply eliminating the ~50% wasted heat (and carbon emissions) of domestic space heating in the UK and across Europe, up to 8% of the region's entire footprint.
+founder/CTO, OpenTRV open source project and business with the initial goal of cheaply eliminating the ~50% wasted heat (and carbon emissions) of domestic space heating in the UK and across Europe, up to 8% of the region's entire footprint.

-OpenTRV is an open source hardware and software project and socially-driven enterprise with Climate-KIC support, with elements of Internet-of-Things cheap sensor and actuator technology, AI and machine learning, to help grow the ecosystem for everyone.
+OpenTRV is an open source hardware and software project with Internet-of-Things low cost sensor and actuator technology, AI and machine learning, to help grow the ecosystem for everyone.

 To fulfil our vision of painless affordable carbon saving for Jo